andrew/ultimate-awesome/README.md

 - [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
 It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.
 - [awesome-cto-resources](https://github.com/mateusz-brainhub/awesome-cto-resources) - :bulb: A community-curated list of awesome resources to help you grow as a CTO.
 - [my-cs-degree](https://github.com/logancyang/my-cs-degree) - A CS degree with a focus on full-stack ML engineering, 2020.
+- [awesome-sites-to-test-on](https://github.com/BMayhew/awesome-sites-to-test-on) - A curated list of sites to practice testing on.
 - [awesome-CARLA](https://github.com/Amin-Tgz/awesome-CARLA) -  👉 CARLA resources such as tutorial, blog, code and etc
+- [awesome-multimodal-in-medical-imaging](https://github.com/richard-peng-xia/awesome-multimodal-in-medical-imaging) - A collection of resources on applications of multi-modal learning in medical imaging.
 - [Awesome-MCoT](https://github.com/yaotingwangofficial/Awesome-MCoT) - Multimodal Chain-of-Thought Reasoning: A Comprehensive Survey.
 - [awesome-icons](https://github.com/notlmn/awesome-icons) - A curated list of awesome downloadable SVG/PNG/Font icon projects.
 - [awesome-se](https://github.com/SJTU-SE/awesome-se) - 👨‍💻 ❤️ 💻 上海交通大学软件学院本科编程作业参考.